 Because we firmly believe in the concept of terroir, (a French term used to describe the location and environmental influences affecting grape quality), and the virtues of growing and farming vineyards from our own land, we approach our wines differently from the conventional method in California.
-This is why, among many differences, we are committed to meticulous organic farming with our own full time crew and the building of our vineyard soils through mineral balancing rather than systemic fertilization.
+This is why, among many differences, we are committed to meticulous biotic farming with our own full time crew and the building of our vineyard soils through mineral balancing rather than systemic fertilization.
 As a vineyard-centric producer, we acknowledge the singularity of our terroir demands this treatment and ultimately results in wines that truly reflect their individual climats.

 In a similar and symbiotic manner, we have embraced and dedicated ourselves to following traditional Burgundian methods in the winery.
 These proven, old world techniques include employing only wild yeasts in the cellar; using oak conservatively yet deliberately; fermenting in porous concrete and oak puncheons rather than stainless steel; using sulphur only during post fermentation; and investing in only the finest oak barrels and custom made, large scale Foudres.

 Inspired by our unique clay soils mixed with ocean sediments, various vineyard sun aspects and orientations, and our ‘refrigerated-sunlight’ microclimate, we are fully committed to our unique and special location here in the Sta.
 Rita Hills of Santa Barbara Wine Country.
 It is this knowledge that motivates us to produce singularly compelling and thought-provoking wines that will pair well with food and age gracefully.